jacko125/projectCode/README.md

 ## Installation

 ```
-Clone the repository and go to the folder.
+Before cloning from Git
-Note: Set autocrlf to 'true' before making any changes.
+Set autocrlf to 'true' before making any changes (for consistency)
 $ git config --global core.autocrlf true
+Set sslVerify to 'false' (Git throws an error when cloning over HTTPS otherwise)
+$ git config --global http.sslVerify false

+Clone the repo

 Install required packages (it reads from from package.json)
 $ npm install

-Start the server
+Start the HTTP server
-$ node index.js
+$ start node index.js

+Start the websocket server
+$ start node ws-servier.js

+Install gulp globally and start the mongoDB server
+$ npm install -g gulp
+$ gulp start-mongo

 View the web app at http://localhost:3000
-The controller/module/DAO test function can be found at http://localhost:3000/test

 ```

 ## Advanced features

 ```
 There is a gulp.js file that has automated some of the commands.
-To use this, install Gulp with
-$ npm install -g gulp (Requires external network)
-To view a list of available commands:
 $ gulp

-For auto-refreshing the server when files are changed, use Supervisor
+For auto-refreshing the server when files are changed, use Supervisor.
 $ npm install -g supervisor
-To use Supervisor instead of 'gulp start-app' or 'node index.js', use:
 $ supervisor -e html,css,js -w src index.js

 For modifying and compiling Bootstrap CSS: